clemsonciti/palmetto-examples/rclone/gdrive/README.md

 Drive account, but the official documentation has specific instructions for other services.

-We also have an

-### Setting up rclone for use with Google Drive on Palmetto
+## Setting up rclone for use with Google Drive on Palmetto

 To use `rclone` with any of the above cloud storage services, you must perform a one-time configuration.
 You can configure `rclone` to work with as many services